 Robert Vitalis

-Robert Vitalis promoted the Hamas terror group’s military wing on Facebook and spoke at a pro-Hamas rally in October 2023.
+Robert Vitalis is a professor who promoted Hamas on Facebook and spoke at a pro-Hamas rally in October 2023.
 Both incidents happened after a series of Hamas terror attacks and war crimes against Israeli civilians that left over 1,400 dead, hundreds kidnapped and thousands wounded.
 Israel retaliated with a war called “Swords of Iron.”

 Vitalis was affiliated with the University of Pennsylvania (Penn) student group Fossil Free Penn when it signed a statement in support of the Hamas war crimes in October 2023.